platformercloud/helm-charts/docs/add-new-chart.md

-# Instructions to add new chart
+# Instructions to Add a New Chart

 1. `$ helm create helm-chart-name`